Community Supported Agriculture (CSA) is the foundation of our Fruit & Vegetable program.

 Fear not!
 Any products in short supply will be set aside for CSA members only.
 Our farmers restock Farm Store produce daily.

-If there are additional items you’d like to purchase from the Farm Store, you must do so prior to your visit through our online system.
-When you arrive at the Campground Office, you can then pick up your store order in addition to your CSA share.
+If there are additional items you’d like to purchase from the Farm Store, you may do so when you pick up your CSA!

 Please email us and we will coordinate your pick up.

-Members can expect to receive $26 worth of produce every week.
-For some members, $26 worth of produce a week is only enough to supplement the vegetables their family needs to eat on a weekly basis.
-Some of our members decide to buy 2 shares in order to feed a larger family.
+Members can expect to receive $28 worth of produce every week.
+For some members, $28 worth of produce a week is only enough to supplement the vegetables their family needs to eat on a weekly basis.
+Some of our members decide to buy two shares in order to feed a larger family.